asjadnaqvi/stata-bimap/README.md

 ## Change log

 **v2.2 (23 February 2025)**
 - Legend labels are now shown be default.
-Previously, these had to be enabled via the `` option.
-This has been replace with `no`, which now turns off the labels.
+Previously, these had to be enabled via the `values` option.
+This has been replace with `novalue`, which now turns off the labels.
 - `ocolor()` and `osize()` have been changed to `lcolor()` and `lwidth()` to align it with standard Stata use.
 No data options remain as they are (for now) since these are only used in `spmap` currently.
 Please note that this change also makes the use of `bimap` with `bimap` a bit convoluted since secondary layers passed on as `polygon()` would still require the default `osize()` and `ocolor()` options.
 See examples above.
 - `xscale()` and `yscale()` renamed to `fxsize()` and `fysize()` the correct options for Stata.
 These were also reworked to allow for proper lagend scaling.
 Defaults also updated.
 - Option `scale()` added to allow easy scaling of legend text.